 Sarah McKenna has been developing her unique handmade Irish pottery at Bridge Street Studios since 1999.
 Before returning to Dundalk she studied Ceramics at Duncan of Jordonstone College of Art & Design, the University of Dundee, Scotland where she gained a Bachelor of Ceramic Design.

-In 2006 Sarah started producing a range of quirky customisable ceramics giftware which is the beginning of what you can purchase today.
+Sarah’s work has always been engaged in the process and In 2006 Sarah started producing a range of textured and pattern ceramics giftware which is the beginning of what you can purchase today.